 The bulwark of war communism which fell most quickly was the compulsory mobilization of labour.
-The reaction against this had set in at the end of the civil war with the demobilization of the armies, and already found expression in the trade union resolution of the tenth party congress in March 1921.
-It had arisen independently of the main considerations leading to the adoption of NEP, though it was an important part of the general malaise that had made the change of front necessary.
-The first decree after the congress abolished Glavkomtrud and its local organs, transferring its functions to Narkomtrud; but this measure, while it dismantled the machinery of compulsion, kept the compulsory powers in being and had in fact been prepared before the congress.2 A few days later an elaborate decree appeared regulating the functions of the "comradely courts of discipline".3 On April 6, 1921, a further decree removed the main restrictions on the movement of workers from one job to another, thus paving the way for the return to a labour market.4 But this negative measure took effect slowly, and seems at first to have had no widespread effect on conditions of employment in state enterprises.
+The reaction against this had set in at the end of the civil war with the demobilization of the armies, and already found expression in the trade union resolution of the tenth party congress in March 1921.1 It had arisen independently of the main considerations leading to the adoption of NEP, though it was an important part of the general malaise that had made the change of front necessary.
+The first decree after the congress abolished Glavkomtrud and its local organs, transferring its functions to Narkomtrud; but this measure, while it dismantled the machinery of compulsion, kept the compulsory powers in being and had in fact been prepared before the congress.
+A few days later an elaborate decree appeared regulating the functions of the "comradely courts of discipline".3 On April 6, 1921, a further decree removed the main restrictions on the movement of workers from one job to another, thus paving the way for the return to a labour market.
+But this negative measure took effect slowly, and seems at first to have had no widespread effect on conditions of employment in state enterprises.
 Even the labour armies, though now transferred to Narkomtrud,5 were not dissolved for some time.
-In June 1921, labour service was prescribed for the beet harvest in the event of sufficient voluntary labour not being available.6 In July 1921 a detailed decree regulated the calling up of peasants for forestry work.1 The turning point came with a decree of November 3, 1921, which strictly limited the categories of persons liable to be called up for labour service (these were now confined to persons not employed in any state organ, institution or enterprise) and the purposes for which such service would be employed (these were restricted to major natural emergencies).2 Even then a further decree of February 9, 1922, was required before the ghost of labour conscription as practised under war communism was finally laid, and the procedures of hiring and dismissal substituted as the normal methods of obtaining workers and of moving them from place to place.3
+In June 1921, labour service was prescribed for the beet harvest in the event of sufficient voluntary labour not being available.6 In July 1921 a detailed decree regu-

-1 See p.
+&lt;sup>1 See p.
 226 above.
-2 Sobranie Uzakonenii, 1921, No. 30, art.
+Sobranie Uzakonenii, 1921, No. 30, art.
 164.

-3 Ibid.
+&lt;sup>3 Ibid.
 No. 23-24, art.
 142; for the courts, see p.
 211, note 6 above.

-4 Ibid.
+Ibid.
 No. 36, art.
-188.
+188. 5 Ibid.
+No. 27, art.
+155.